-Primary Care Family medicine doctors and primary care doctors, both public and private, receive little support and training in diagnosing and managing mental health problems.
-Because of the cost of long-term care, lack of health insurance and lack of resources, there is a significant flow of private patients into HA psychiatric services, which are overburdened.
-SOPCs have little control over their workload, and little or no opportunity to return patients to (private or public) primary care services.
+Primary Care Family medicine doctors and primary care doctors, both public and private, receive little support and training in diagnosing and managing mental health problems35.
+Because of the cost of long-term care, lack of health insurance and lack of resources, there is a significant flow of private patients into HA psychiatric services, which are overburdened36.
+SOPCs have little control over their workload37, and little or no opportunity to return patients to (private or public) primary care services.

-Stigma There is a cultural stigma attached to mental illness in Hong Kong.
+Stigma There is a cultural stigma attached to mental illness in Hong Kong38.
 People may hide their mental illness from families who may be reluctant to seek help until a crisis occurs.
 Public and political attitudes to mental health are influenced by concerns about public safety.

 Waiting Times and Length of Stay Waiting times and hospital lengths of stay are longer than in comparable health systems, which could make discharge more difficult and hospital stays more expensive.
 Long-stay patients (>1 year) are difficult to place in community settings.
-New initiatives, e.g. the EXITER program and Common Mental Disorder Clinics, appear to be having a positive impact on reducing specialist outpatient and inpatient demand.
+New initiatives, e.g. the EXITER program and Common Mental Disorder Clinics39, appear to be having a positive impact on reducing specialist outpatient and inpatient demand.

-&lt;sup>32 Vine, R. & Grigg, M. (2007).
+32 Vine, R. & Grigg, M. (2007).
 Review of Hong Kong Hospital Authority's Mental Health Services.
 Hong Kong: Hospital Authority.
-Ibid (p.
-11).

-&lt;sup>34 The Hong Kong College of Psychiatrists.
+34 The Hong Kong College of Psychiatrists.
 (2007).
 Submission, etc. (pp. 6 & 18).

-&lt;sup>35 The Hong Kong College of Psychiatrists.
+$^{^{\}rm 35}$ The Hong Kong College of Psychiatrists.
 (2007).
 Op cit (p.
 15).

-&lt;sup>37 Vine, R. & Grigg M. (2007).
+37 Vine, R. & Grigg M. (2007).
 Op cit(p.
 13).

-&lt;sup>38 The Hong Kong College of Psychiatrists.
+$^{^{\}rm 38}$ The Hong Kong College of Psychiatrists.
 (2007).
 Op cit (pp.6-7).

-&lt;sup>39 The Hospital Authority has set up cluster-based Common Mental Disorders (CMD) clinics with effect from April 2010.
+39 The Hospital Authority has set up cluster-based Common Mental Disorders (CMD) clinics with effect from April 2010.
 The objective is to enhance psychiatric specialist out-patient (SOP) services and reduce the waiting time of non-urgent patients for their first appointment in the SOP clinics.